SmileyOS · bare-metal Rust · 32-bit x86

 smiley@me > help

 40 commands available.
-Try: apps, playground, paint.
+Try: apps, playground, theme.

 smiley@me >